manodrea/manodrea.github.io/index.md

 NATURAL PERFUMERY
 >
  I create natural fragrances, using distilled plant and flower essences that I collect from around the world.
 The sights, tastes, and smells of an early childhood spent in Indonesia as a child and my travels around the Earth throughout adulthood inspires all the scents that I lovingly brew in my home.
-I take notes on the In my experience, it is the scent of natural flora and herbs that most vividly transports ones consciousness to those certain magical moments in life.
+In my experience, it is the scent of natural flora and herbs that most vividly transports ones consciousness to those certain magical moments in life.
->
- I strive to create fragrances that convey the most unique experiences and free from parabens, petrochemicals, glycols, and harmful synthetic chemicals.

 HANDMADE ACCESORIES
 >